Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Indianapolis' games have gone over 49.5 points in four of 10 chances this season.

-- The two teams combine to average 57.9 points per game, 8.4 more than the total in this contest.
+- The two teams combine to score 57.9 points per game, 8.4 more than the total in this contest.

-- This contest's total is 11.5 points more than the 38 these two squads combine to surrender per game this season.
+- This contest's total is 11.5 points greater than the 38 these two squads combine to surrender per game this season.

-- The Bills and their opponents score an average of 49.3 points per game, 0.2 fewer than Sunday's total.
+- Bills games have an average total of 49.3 points this season, 0.2 fewer than Sunday's over/under.

-- The 49.5 over/under in this game is 3.0 points above the 46.5 average total in Colts games this season.
+- The 46.5 PPG average total in Colts games this season is 3.0 points fewer than this game's over/under.

 Bills stats and trends

-- The Bills are 4-1 ATS when favored by 7 points or more this season.
+- The Bills have been favored by 7 points or more five times this season and are 4-1 ATS in those contests.

-- Buffalo has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Buffalo's games this year have hit the over on four of nine set point totals (44.4%).

-- Buffalo is 6-1 against the spread and 6-1 overall in games when it records more than 23.0 points.
+- Buffalo is 6-1 against the spread and 6-1 overall this season when the team records more than 23.0 points.

 - The Bills have 10 giveaways this season, while the Colts have 21 takeaways.